 - Symptoms of alcohol withdrawal syndrome (tremors, hallucinations, convulsions) can complicate the picture.

-- Recurrence of encephalopathy can recur in patients who continue to drink alcohol and fail to maintain their thiamine intake, and in non-alcoholics with persisting thiamine deficiency due to non-compliance or untreated secondary disease.
+- Recurrences of encephalopathy can occur in patients who continue to drink alcohol and fail to maintain their thiamine intake, and in non-alcohol-dependent people with persisting thiamine deficiency due to non-compliance or untreated secondary disease.

 - Congestive heart failure may be a complication.